 After watching the film on preview night, I came soaring home like Princess Leia through space.
 VIII had laughs, lightsabers and a brooding Adam Driver.

 Yes, it felt like Star Wars.
-The sequels have humour in common with the originals, after skipping a generation with the prequels.
-Levity is actually good in a movie like this.
+The sequels have the humour gene, after it skipped a generation with the prequels.
+(Levity is actually good in a movie like this.)

 The only thing I hated was Luke’s treatment.
 I understand from a franchise perspective why his story had to end, but did they have to make him so repulsive?
 As I wrote before, the only way they could have made him more disgusting would have been to have him hit on Rey.

 Before TFA, I thought Padmé-lookalike Rey was Han and Leia’s kid (sadly for them, it was Kylo), and that Kylo was a Vader-obsessed loser (lol true) wanting to continue the bloodline with Rey (also true).

 But if trailers hinted at Rey’s Skywalker identity, it was only to protect the Ben Solo reveal.
 Half an hour in, a wide-eyed, guileless Rey turns to Finn and says: “Luke Skywalker.
 I thought he was a myth.”
 Neither Han nor Leia knew her, plus there was that intriguing romantic tension with Kylo.

 I watched Flashback Rey and thought: “That kid’s old enough to remember who her parents are.”
 When Rey told BB-8 her parents would be back, “one day”, you can tell from Daisy’s delivery that Rey was in denial.
 As Maz said: she already knew the truth.

 But there were people who believed Palpatine wasn’t Darth Sidious right up until Revenge of the Sith, so of course fans were capable of insisting Rey was either Kylo’s twin, or Luke’s child with an unknown woman – perhaps Obi-Wan’s daughter!